 Step 4.
-Pour mixture into the soap molds.
+Pour mixture into the soap moulds.

 Step 5.
 Lightly spray with rubbing alcohol to prevent bubbles from forming on the soap.

 Step 6.
-Let set for about 60 minutes and remove from mold.
+Let set for about 60 minutes and remove from mould.

 These are a few items I find helpful when making this Hazelnut Coffee Soap: